AckerlyXu/heima/articles/azure-resource-manager/resource-group-overview.md

 Resource Manager provides a new way to deploy and manage your solutions.
 If you used the earlier deployment model and want to learn about the changes, see [Understanding Resource Manager deployment and classic deployment](./resource-manager-deployment-model.md).

 ## <a name="consistent-management-layer"></a> Consistent management layer
-Resource Manager provides a consistent management layer for the tasks you perform through Azure PowerShell, Azure CLI, Azure portal preview, REST API, and development tools.
+Resource Manager provides a consistent management layer for the tasks you perform through Azure PowerShell, Azure CLI, Azure portal, REST API, and development tools.
 All the tools use a common set of operations.
 You use the tools that work best for you, and can use them interchangeably without confusion.

 The following image shows how all the tools interact with the same Azure Resource Manager API.
 The API passes requests to the Resource Manager service, which authenticates and authorizes the requests.
 Resource Manager then routes the requests to the appropriate resource providers.